-A leading south central Pennsylvania center for the fine and performing arts, the Rose Lehrman Arts Center is home to the College's Live at Rose Lehrman performing artist series, an annual season of live theatre, music, dance, and family events.
-The center's facilities include the Auditorium Theatre, the Studio Theatre, a Gallery, the Rose Garden, box office, and concession.
+A leading south central Pennsylvania center for the fine and performing arts, the Rose Lehrman Arts Center is home to the College's Live at Rose Lehrman performing artist series, an annual season of live theatre, music, and dance events.
+The center's facilities include the Auditorium Theatre, the Studio Theatre, Costume and Scenic Shops, Movement Studio, Makeup Lab, a Gallery, the Rose Garden, box office, and concession.